Ever listen to a podcast and wonder what goes into making one?

 If a podcast plays in a forest, and no one is around to hear it, is it worth making?

-• Owned: Get syndicated on Apple, Spotify, Google, Pocket Casts, and all the rest.
+• Owned: syndicated on Apple, Spotify, Google, Pocket Casts, and others.
 You can also create a website, newsletter, and social media profiles for your podcast.

-Grit and grind, sweat equity, and good old-fashioned hustle can go a long, long way.
+Grit and grind, sweat equity, and good old-fashioned hustle can go a long way.

 Never Compromise the Brand

-A successful podcast, however, requires more than just prep, production, and promotion.
+However, A successful podcast requires more than prep, production, and promotion.

 It requires a vision.
 Is there a big idea that you can articulate in simple terms?

 Take Heard About, for example.
-It’s a show that looks at things everyone has heard about—big, famous moments in our shared history and culture—and explores the communications angle behind them.
+It’s a show that looked at things everyone has heard about—big, famous moments in our shared history and culture—and explores the communications angle behind them.

 Whether my guest is President Bill Clinton’s White House press secretary who handled the Monica Lewinsky scandal or the creative director who designed the GEICO Gecko, it’s about the untold story behind the story you’ve heard about.